 Reforestation costs are generally capital expenditures.
 However, you can elect to deduct up to \$10,000 (\$5,000 if married filing separately; \$0 for a trust) of qualifying reforestation costs paid or incurred after October 22, 2004, for each qualified timber property.
-This limit is increased for small timber producers with qualified timber property located in certain areas affected by Hurricanes Katrina, Rita, and Wilma.
-For more information, see Publication 4492.
 The remaining costs can be amortized over an 84-month period.
 For information about amortizing reforestation costs, see chapter 8.